kontur-contests/icfpc2017-kontur-ru/README.md

   * Support of splurges in the protocol.
   * Development of the transport protocol at the initial stage.
 * Denis Ionov
+  * Game simulator that implements all rules of game.
+It helps us to play with our AI, and determine which are the best
+  * Some code to visualiser to better understanding of bot moves during the game
 * Grigory Ovchinnikov
 * Igor Lukanin
 * Ivan Dashkevich